ev3dev/ev3dev.github.io/projects/_posts/2017-02-05-ROS-and-wiimote.md

 ## ev3dev_ros_distribution

-Create a Robot Operating System (ROS) Jade distribution into Ev3dev software [ev3dev_ros_distribution](https://github.com/osmado/ev3dev_ros_distribution).
+Create a Robot Operating System (ROS) Jade distribution installed in an ev3dev image [ev3dev_ros_distribution](https://github.com/osmado/ev3dev_ros_distribution).
 This project describes how to create a docker container that includes ev3dev and ROS.
-Beside, It explians howto use the dcoker image to compile ROS software.
+It also explains how to use the Docker image to compile ROS software.

 ## ev3_wiimote